Draggie306/CheatSheets/A level/source/Geography.md

 ---

 A place can be described as a location created by human experiences.
-A space, on the other hand, has no social connections or added perceived values.
+A space, on the other hand, has no added social connections or added perceived values.

 For example, a car parking space at a shopping market has no value to you.
 It's just a one time location which you leave your car at.
 However, a parking place at your work may have your name on it, it may be valued by yourself and there may be some memories associated with it, such as tripping over or talking to someone there.